CNC Machine Control Retrofits

 Just for Your Model Machine!!!

-But Most Shop are Too-Cheap to get a Competent Serviceman in to Repair the Machine Properly, and so Problems Just Accumulate.
-Eventually, Machine becomes Unusable, and Production & Management People Declare "It's a Piece of Junk!".
+But Most Shop are Too-Cheap to get a Competent Serviceman in to Repair Machine & Control Properly, and so Problems Just Accumulate.
+Eventually, Machine becomes Unusable, and Production & Management People All Declare "It's a Piece of Junk!".

 They then Scrap Machine or Sell it Cheap, Buy a New Machine,

-I have made Tons of Money (Let's Keep This a Secret, OK?) over the Years Buying these "Pieces of Junk", Fixing All the Little Problems the Prior Owner Would Not Pay to Repair Properly, and Reselling them again.
-In every Case, Customers have been Happy with the Machines I sold them.
-The Secret of the CNC Game is Service & Parts.
+I have made Tons of Money (Let's Keep This a Secret, OK?) over the Years Buying these "Pieces of Junk", Fixing All The Little Problems Prior Owner Would Not Pay to Repair Properly, and Reselling them Again.
+In Every Case, My Customers have been Happy with Machines I sold them.
+The Secret of The CNC Game is Service & Parts!

-The above Opinions are Based on my 30+ Years of CNC Machine Field Service.
+Above Opinions are Based on my 42+ Years of CNC Machine Field Service.

 Make Your Own Decisions Based On Your Unique Needs & Circumstances.